BGA Rework Station, BGA Hot Air System, BGA Alignment, BGA, Protoyping, SMD, Hot Air Station

 1.3 BENCH SOLDERING TEMPS SHOULD MIMIC ORIGINAL PRODUCTION PROFILES

-As a helpful reference point, all initial production solder reflow processes typically have the following thermal ranges: A.) most wave soldering operations occurring at temperatures between 464°F to 500°F (240°C to 260°C); B.) vapor phase soldering at temperatures generally around 419°F (215°C); and C.) convection oven soldering at approximately 464°F (240°C).
+High-volume production soldering processes typically have these final thermal ranges: A.) wave soldering operations at temps at 464°F - 500°F (240°C - 260°C); B.) vapor phase soldering at temps at 419°F (215°C); and C.) convection oven soldering at approximately 464°F (240°C).

 1.4 FOUR METHODS OF PRE-HEATING PCBA's AT THE BENCHTOP BEFORE OR DURING REFLOW